simplist-coder/C_Katas/README.md

 This will compile your file to and run it with valgrind to detect any memory leaks.
 The Goal is to complete all Katas in a way that has no memory leaks.

 Each solution should live in its own .c file.
+For this reason stub files are provided.
+You can verify your setup by running ```./run.sh ex_1```.
+If there are no errors, you should be good to go!

+Happy Coding!

 ## Katas